 - I. Lease Term: All leases for affordable housing units shall be renegotiated on an annual basis. - m.
-Monthly Payment: Calculation of the maximum monthly payment for an Affordable n.
-Utility Allowance for Rental Units: The monthly rent for an affordable housing unit includes a monthly allowance for utilities, which are heat, hot water, and electricity, but excluding telephone and cable television.
-Heat and utility costs may be calculated by reasonable estimate.
+Monthly Payment: Calculation of the maximum monthly payment for an Affordable

 Housing Unit, so as to satisfy Connecticut General Statutes Sections 8-30g and 8-39a, shall utilize the area median income data as published by the U.S. Department of Housing and Urban Development (a) for rental units, as in effect on the day the lease is signed: and (b) for ownership units, as in effect on the day a bond for deed or similar contract of conveyance is accepted by the Seller.